Best Oil Brokers 2026

 2

-Trust Platform Assets Fees Accounts Research Education Mobile Support 4.0 Plus500US, a reputable broker since 2021, is authorized by the CFTC and NFA.
-It offers futures trading on forex, indices, commodities, cryptocurrencies, and interest rates.
-With a quick 10-minute signup, a $100 minimum deposit, and an easy-to-use web platform, Plus500 is enhancing its services for traders in the US. -
+Trust Platform Assets Fees Accounts Research Education Mobile Support 4.0 Plus500US, a broker since 2021 in the US, is authorized by the CFTC and NFA.
+It offers futures trading in forex, indices, commodities, cryptocurrencies, and interest rates.
+Sign-up takes 10 minutes with a $100 minimum deposit ($200 by wire transfer).
+The web platform is simple, enhancing its services for US traders. -

 3

-Trust Platform Assets Fees Accounts Research Education Mobile Support 4.4 Established in 1999, FOREX.com is part of StoneX, a global financial services company that serves over a million customers.
-It's regulated in the US, UK, EU, Australia, and other countries.
-The broker offers a wide range of markets beyond forex and provides competitive pricing on advanced platforms.
+Trust Platform Assets Fees Accounts Research Education Mobile Support 4.5 Founded in 2001, FOREX.com is part of StoneX, a global financial services firm with over a million customers.
+Regulated in the US, UK, EU, Australia, and other regions, it offers thousands of markets, not just forex, with competitive pricing on advanced platforms.

 Comparison of Best Oil Brokers